-When my ex-husband moved out of our house after seventeen years there together, one of the first things I did was head to a local home Porches and Flowersimprovement store to buy flowers.
+When my ex-husband moved out of our house after seventeen years there together, one of the first things I did was head to a local home improvement store to buy flowers.
 Though that was almost a decade ago, I can still clearly see the gold and bronze mums I purchased.
 Planting them allowed me to get in touch with nature, a surefire way help me feel centered.
 It also allowed me to immediately transform a space.

 I would be lying if I didn’t tell you that at times, I’m an instant-gratification kind of gal.
 I’d rather walk into a store and buy something than order it.
 I’d rather cook a meal than go through the process of driving somewhere, waiting for a table, and then waiting again for someone else to cook it.
 And when it comes to yard work, there’s nothing like clearing a flowerbed of weeds.